NxtPort/API/Bulkchain/README.md

-# Bulkchain - Export
+# Bulkchain
 ```
- This documentation applies to v0.1 of the API.
-It is still under development so updates will be applied.
+ This documentation applies to v1.0 of the API.
+The API is in pilot and under constant development so updates will be applied.
 ```
 # Purpose of the API